Wonderful Symmetric Varieties and Schubert Polynomials: Background, notation, and conventions

 \begin{proposition} \begin{enumerate} \item Let $H$ be a symmetric subgroup of $G$ such that $G/H$ has a wonderful compactification $X$.
-Assume that the characteristic of the underlying ground field is $0$.
-Then every $G$-orbit of $X$ is obtained via parabolic induction from a spherical homogeneous space $L/H_L$ for some Levi subgroup $L$ of $G$. \item If $H_L$ is a spherical subgroup of $L$ such that $L / H_L$ contains a single closed $B_L$-orbit (with $B_L$ a Borel subgroup of $L$) and $H$ is the subgroup of $G$ obtained by parabolic induction, then $H$ is a spherical subgroup of $G$ and $G/H$ contains a single closed $B$-orbit. \end{enumerate} \end{proposition}
+Then every $G$-orbit of $X$ is obtained via parabolic induction from some symmetric homogeneous space $L/H_L$ associated to some Levi subgroup $L$ of $G$. \item If $H_L$ is a spherical subgroup of $L$ such that $L / H_L$ contains a single closed $B_L$-orbit (with $B_L$ a Borel subgroup of $L$) and $H$ is the subgroup of $G$ obtained by parabolic induction, i.e. $G/H \cong G \times^P L/H_L$, then $H$ is a spherical subgroup of $G$ and $G/H$ contains a single closed $B$-orbit. \end{enumerate} \end{proposition}

 \begin{proof} The first result is a reformulation of a result of de Concini and Procesi \cite[Theorem 5.2]{DeConcini-Procesi}.
 They show that a $G$-orbit $V$ has a $G$-equivariant map $V \rightarrow G / P$ with fiber $L / H_L$.
 (In fact, they show that the closure of $V$ maps $G$-equivariantly to $G /P$ with fiber the wonderful compactifcation of $L / H_L$, from which our statement follows by restricting the map to $V$.)
-It follows that there is a bijective morphism $\phi: G \times_P L / H_L \rightarrow V$, which is an isomorphism if $\phi$ is separable \cite[discussion after Theorem 2.2]{Timashev}.
-(This explains our assumption on the characteristic.
-Note that we work over $\mathbb{C}$ in the rest of the paper.)
+It follows that there is a bijective morphism $\phi: G \times^P L / H_L \rightarrow V$, which is an isomorphism if $\phi$ is separable \cite[discussion after Theorem 2.2]{Timashev}.